Enchodus: Species

+An undescribed species, previously tentatively assigned to the dubious species E. dirus, is known from the Maastrichtian of Gavdos, Greece.
+An indeterminate species, also previously assigned to E. dirus, is known from the Severn Formation of Maryland, US.

 Many other dubious species based on insufficient remains have been described throughout its range.
 Even most of the valid Enchodus species are based on only isolated teeth and bones.
+For example, in 2026 the long-recognized species E. dirus (Leidy, 1857) was identified as a nomen dubium described from non-diagnostic remains.
 The genus Parenchodus, considered to be the sister genus of Enchodus, has been synonymized with this genus based on some studies.
 However, more recent studies have found it to be a valid genus distinct from Enchodus.